rsdoiel/antenna/archives/2025/planet_2025.31.md

 date: 2025-08-05, from: United Nations, Top Stories

-The UN refugee agency, UNHCR, is calling for Pakistan to halt the forcible return of Afghan refugees holding proof of registration (PoR) cards, Spokesperson Babor Baloch said on Tuesday in Geneva.&nbsp;
+The UN refugee agency, UNHCR, is calling for Pakistan to halt the forcible return of Afghan refugees holding proof of registration (PoR) cards, Spokesperson Babar Baloch said on Tuesday in Geneva.&nbsp;

 <br>